A New Medical School for B.C.

 The provincial government is enhancing primary care and access to family doctors across B.C.
 Part of this work includes the creation of a medical school at SFU to educate more doctors to serve underserved populations and to improve care throughout the province.

 SFU plans to create a program where medical students and residents learn in team-based primary care settings, which are patient-centred and consider social, environmental, and prevention contexts.

-The medical school will be based in Surrey, with place-based learning opportunities across the province, and will work closely with Fraser Health Authority (FHA) and First Nations Health Authority (FNHA) during its planning and development.
+The medical school will be based in Surrey, B.C., with place-based learning opportunities across the province, and will work closely with Fraser Health Authority (FHA) and First Nations Health Authority (FNHA) during its planning and development.

 First Nations, Inuit and Métis knowledge systems and perspectives will be embedded throughout the school, with strong connections to remote, rural, and Indigenous communities.

 The government has provided financial support so that SFU can facilitate accreditation work, curriculum and space planning.